Equilibrium states, pressure and escape for multimodal maps with holes: Zero-Hole Limit: Proofs of Theorems and

 \section{Zero-Hole Limit: Proofs of Theorems~\ref{thm:zero hole} and \ref{thm:zero hole adapted}}

-Recall that for Theorem~\ref{thm:zero hole}, we consider holes of the form $H_\ve = (z-\ve, z+\ve)$, for $z \in I$ satisfying the following condition: \beq \eeq Here $\vartheta_c$ is from (C2), $\alpha$ is from Proposition~\ref{prop:uniform tails} and $s_t$ is the scaling exponent from Lemma~\ref{lem:scale} (which depends on $z$) below.
+Recall that for Theorem~\ref{thm:zero hole}, we consider holes of the form $H_\ve = (z-\ve, z+\ve)$, for $z \in I$ satisfying the following condition: \beq \eeq Here $\vartheta_c$ is from (C2), $\alpha$ is from Proposition~\ref{prop:uniform tails} and $s_t$ is the local dimension of $m_t$ at $z$ given in Lemma~\ref{lem:scale} below.
 The fact that this is a generic condition with respect to both $m_t$ and $\mu_t$ is proved in Lemma~\ref{lem:typical}.
 Recall that \eqref{eq:slow approach} is part of condition (P).

 Because we will need to maintain careful control of the constants involved in the tower construction along our sequence of holes, we recall the following set of choices explicitly.

 Fix $z \in I$ satisfying \eqref{eq:slow approach} so that $\Crit_{\mbox{ hole}} = \{ z \}$ satisfies (H2) and \eqref{eq:no holes mixing} with $\delta = \delta_0$.
 This fixes $n(\delta_0)$ and all appearances of $\delta$ in (C1)-(C2) to have value $\delta_0$.
 As before, denote by $\H(h)$ the family of intervals $H$ such that $z \in H$, $m_1(H) \le h$ and $H$ satisfies (H1).
 All our intervals $H_\ve$ are required to belong to $\H(h)$ for some $h >0$.